haulashore/mann-threshold/spec.md

 ## Objective

-Connect the readership of the business press with authentic science.
+Make authentic science easily accessible to readers of the business press.

 ## Approach